 Hashtags like #StayHome are also digital hubs where content creators discuss their experiences and share useful tips on how to navigate the situation – and this is reflected across all social media platforms.
 For example, creators on Instagram have once again demonstrated their ability to sync with the cultural conversation as they continue to upload relevant content.

 Social media activity is at an all-time high in some countries, and so too are consumer emotions.
 When breaking down Twitter discussion around #coronavirus, we see that negative emotions such as fear, sadness, and anger are predominant – understandable responses to sudden lifestyle shifts, health concerns, and ongoing economic woes.
 But consumers aren’t painting this situation in entirely black and white.
-When looking at online conversation we see a percentage of consumers discussing #coronavirus in neutral, even positive terms.
+When looking at the online conversation we see a percentage of consumers discussing #coronavirus in neutral, even positive terms.

 These findings mirror ones we gathered from our own survey conducted in late March.
 Participants reported a mix between high levels of negative emotions like Fear and Sadness and positive ones like Joy and Contentment.